-Records of the Office of the Dean (Dean's Papers)
+Office of the Dean records (Dean's Papers) - University of Virginia School of Law

 Scope and Contents

 In the deans' correspondence files, the researcher may expect to find several issues which have concerned all the deans of this century.
-The question of the best ratio of in-state to out-state students have been routinely debated, with the deans and faculty consistently arguing that a substantial proportion of non-Virginians would contribute to the school's maintaining national status and that a decline of out-o-state students would have a significant negative effect.
+The question of the best ratio of in-state to out-of-state students has been routinely debated, with the deans and faculty consistently arguing that a substantial proportion of non-Virginians would contribute to the school's maintaining national status and that a decline of out-of-state students would have a significant negative effect.

-Through the deans' files one may also trace the campaign for higher faculty salaries and for more funds for the library.
+Through these records may also be traced the campaign for higher faculty salaries and for more funds for the library.
 The immediate result of this campaign was the rallying of alumni in the form of the Law School Foundation in 1952.
-Only in the late sixties was the school relatively comfortable financially, no longer relying almost exclusively on state funds.
+Only in the late 1960s was the school relatively comfortable financially, no longer relying almost exclusively on state funds.

-In these papers are continuous files on visiting, often foreign, lecturers and the Doherty Lecture established in 1954.
-There are also good records on the development and growth of some of the student publications and organizations.
-And, finally, there is alumni correspondence which is primarily concerned with fund-raising.
-There are, however, many letters from graduates who maintained close ties with the school and often voiced opinions about curriculum, grades, admissions and other matters of policy.
+In these papers are continuous files on visiting lecturers and the Doherty Lecture, established in 1954.
+There are also records on the development and growth of some of the student publications and organizations.
+And, finally, there is alumni correspondence which is primarily concerned with fundraising.
+There are, however, many letters from graduates who maintained close ties with the Law School and often voiced opinions about curriculum, grades, admissions, and other matters of policy.

 Dates